alewin/koci-blog/content/posts/2019-12-02-google-maps-optimization/index.md

 ![ok](images/maps.png)

 Each category includes different services, where the cost of them is related to usage.
-Every month Google offers you **$200/month free credit** for Maps, Routes and Places, that are equivalent to:
+Every month Google offers **$200/month free credit** for Maps, Routes and Places, that are equivalent to:

 - *100,000 Static maps (Web)*
 - *28.500 Dynamic maps (Web)*